pgraham/Clarinet/README.md

   - _@Type_: The type of data contained by the property.
-In addition to standard database type, Clarinet provides support for some types (such as email) which provide an additional addtional abstraction to standard database types.
+In addition to standard database type, Clarinet provides support for some types (such as email) which provide an addtional abstraction to standard database types.
 These types are enforced at runtime by a Validator actor.
   - _@Enumerated_: If a column only supports a finite list of values, those values can be defined using the values parameter of an _@enumerated_